tpgmartin/machine-learning-nanodegree/capstone/report.md

 benchmark study i.e. SVM with Guassian kernel, as well as another kernel for comparison.
 Using the training and testing data, I will use grid search cross-validation during the optimisation step.
-Discussed at greater length above, I will derive recall, precision and the confusion matrix to determine the accuracy of the classifier.
+Discussed at greater length above, I will derive accuracy, error rate, and confusion matrix to determine the accuracy of the classifier.
 I will also use the error rate or false negative rate to both determine the accuracy of the derived models and make a direct comparison with the benchmark study.